fjvallarino/monomer/tasks.md

     - https://stackoverflow.com/questions/51275681/how-to-include-a-dependency-c-library-in-haskell-stack

 Maybe postponed after release?
-  - Does it make sense to handle offset
-    - It would avoid resizing on scroll
-    - We need to transform events
-      - This way we avoid having to translate widgets
-    - We need current transform in WidgetEnv
-      - Only used for rendering
-      - hovered would also use it
-    - We need to set transform on render (and clear it)
-    - Check scroll in scroll (one with max height)
-  - Request scissoring only if needed (review components)
-    - Do after scroll changes are in place (validation purposes)
   - Improve test utilities
     - Some way to combine them, avoid this noInit thing, losing of focus, etc
     - Test image updating WidgetId/Path